nau/lasca-compiler/docs/LangsOverview.rst

 - Laziness may cause performance uncertainties.
 - There are 5 types for strings: String, Text, Text.Lazy, ByteString, ByteString.Lazy.
 And
   String is the worst one, and is not recommended to use in a real program.
 And it's a default String.
 It's in Prelude.
-You can't do a shit without enabling at least 5 language extensions.
+You can't do a thing without enabling at least 5 language extensions.
 And you have to know about them.
 And there are about 70 of those.